Day 1: Greater Windhoek

 Swakopmund

-Another day on the coast, perfect for trips and exploration.
-We recommend taking a boat trip to see dolphins and seals.
-You can book a variety of offers and, if you feel like it, you can also take a close look at the animals with canoes.
-Alternatively, you can also go on guided expeditions into the desert and marvel at the astonishingly diverse life in this rugged nature.
+Another day on the coast, perfect for excursions and exploration.
+We recommend taking a boat trip to spot dolphins and seals.
+There are plenty of tours to choose from, and if you're in the mood, you can even get a closer look at the wildlife by canoe.
+Alternatively, you can join a guided desert expedition to marvel at the surprisingly diverse life in this rugged landscape.
 Or how about a skydive?
-There is so much to do in Swakopmund.
+There is so much to experience in Swakopmund.

 Day 14: Sesriem

-You leave the coast and turn into the desert at Walvisbay.
-For the next 100 km, you think you're in the Sahara.
-Sand as far as the eye can see.
-But soon the landscape will be mountainous and overall it will be greener again.
-But it remains lonely and only a few farms lie left and right by the sea.
-Along the way, you'll pass Solitaire, a small collection of buildings and a gas station.
-A good place for lunch before heading on to one of Namibia's most famous sights: The red dunes near Sesriem with the Sossusvleij.
-The images of a majestic oryx antelope in front of the deep red dunes are world-famous.
-Today and/or tomorrow, you have the opportunity to see it with your own eyes.
-Depending on your personal preferences, you can go on an afternoon tour today or go to sunrise tomorrow morning.
-And maybe you'll still find time for the Sesriem Canyon?
+Leaving the coast, you turn into the desert at Walvis Bay.
+For the next 100 km, you might think you're in the Sahara, with sand as far as the eye can see.
+Soon, however, the landscape becomes mountainous and greener overall.
+It remains remote, with only a few farms scattered along the way.
+You will pass through Solitaire, a small collection of buildings and a gas station.
+It’s a great spot for lunch before continuing to one of Namibia's most famous landmarks: the red dunes of Sesriem and Sossusvlei.
+The images of a majestic oryx antelope against the deep red dunes are world-famous.
+Today and/or tomorrow, you will have the chance to see this with your own eyes.
+Depending on your preference, you can take an afternoon tour today or head out tomorrow morning for sunrise.
+And perhaps you'll also find time for the Sesriem Canyon?

 Day 15: Sesriem